corda/corda-solutions/bn-apps/billing/README.md

 5. The BNO bills the members based on the reported *spent* amounts.
 After all obligations are settled, the BNO unilaterally *closes* all returned states. *Billing Service doesn't solve the settlement problem - explained below.*
 6. The BNO can also unilaterally (a member's signature is not required) *revoke Billing States* as a result of a governance action.
 Revoked *Billing States* and their *Billing Chips* can not be used to pay for transactions anymore.

-*Billing State Machine* is depicted on the diagram below:
+*Billing State Machine* is depicted on the diagram below.
+The diagram is created in *Corda Modelling Notation*.
+Please see [this link](https://solutions.corda.net/corda-modelling-notation/overview/overview-overview.html) for more details.

 ![Billing State Machine](./resources/billing_state_machine.png)

 What Billing Service is **not**:
 * Billing Service is not a tokens framework.
 The service was designed to solve billing and metering problems in particular and is not intended to be used beyond these areas.
 Consider using [Corda Tokens SDK](https://github.com/corda/token-sdk) as a general tokens framework.
-* Billing Service doesn't solve teh settlement problem.
+* Billing Service doesn't solve the settlement problem.
 Consider using [Corda Settler](https://github.com/corda/corda-settler) for settlement of obligations.

 # How It Works